QianhuiWan/coh_PMM_paper/README.md

 # Change paths in scripts to match your local data directory and then run pipeline scripts with `bash`:
 bash /pipeline_scripts/*.sh

-# figures are generated in R, which can be run with `Rscript` given corrected data path
+# Figures are generated in R, which can be run with `Rscript` given corrected data paths
 Rscript /figure_scripts/*.R
 ```

 ---